-The Europinions team is currently conducting an extensive data collection, including a multi-country panel survey, media content analysis, and multiple experiments.
-[We have just finished the first wave of our panel survey in the Netherlands and one flash survey in the spring of 2018.
+We are currently conducting an extensive data collection, including a multi-country panel survey, media content analysis, and multiple experiments.
+Thus far we have finished three waves of our panel survey in the Netherlands and one flash survey in the spring of 2018.
 These interviews are complemented by data from an ongoing content analysis in a variety of Dutch media outlets and several experimental studies in the Netherlands and Denmark.
-At the moment, we are in the process of planning upcoming surveys in a variety of additional EU countries.
+At the moment, we are in the process of planning upcoming surveys and content analyses in a variety of additional EU countries.
 Starting in the fall of 2018, we will collect additional panel and media data in Germany, Spain, Hungary, and Denmark.

-We presented our work at several international conferences in 2016 and 2017, including the ICA in San Diego, EPSA in Milan, ECPR in Oslo, WAPOR in Barcelona, and ECREA in Odense.
-In 2018, we will co-organize a workshop at the ECPR Joint Sessions in Nicosia on the political consequences of Euroscepticism.
+We presented our work at several international conferences in the past two years, including the ICA in San Diego and Prague, EPSA in Milan and Vienna, ECPR in Oslo, WAPOR in Barcelona and Marrakesh, and ECREA in Odense and Zurich.
+In 2018, we co-organized a workshop at the ECPR Joint Sessions in Nicosia on the political consequences of Euroscepticism.
 Thus far, our work on “The dynamics of changes in EU attitudes and their effects on voting” and “Trust in the European Union.
 Effects of media visibility and tonality” have been accepted for publication in Acta Politica and European Journal of Communication.